Meghan Trainor discography

 On March 4, 2016, Trainor released "No" as the lead single from her second major-label studio album, Thank You.
 The song charted at number three on the Billboard Hot 100, earning a double platinum certification from the RIAA.
 "Me Too", released as the second single from the album on May 5, 2016, peaked at number 13 on the Billboard Hot 100, and was certified triple platinum by the RIAA.
 Thank You, released on May 6, 2016, debuted at number three on the Billboard 200, and was certified platinum by the RIAA.
 "Better" was released as the third single from the album.
 The lead single from Trainor's third major-label studio album, Treat Myself, called "No Excuses" was released on March 1, 2018, and charted at number 46 on the Billboard Hot 100, being certified platinum by the RIAA.
 "Let You Be Right" and "Can't Dance" were originally released as the second and third singles from the album respectively, but did not make the final cut.
 On February 11, 2019, "All the Ways" was serviced to hot adult contemporary radio as the lead single from Trainor's second EP, The Love Train, which was released on February 8, 2019.
 Treat Myself, released on January 31, 2020, debuted at number 25 on the Billboard 200.
 It was further promoted with its second and third singles, "Wave" and "Nice to Meet Ya", the latter of which reached number 89 on the Billboard Hot 100.
 Trainor's fourth major-label studio album, and debut Christmas album, A Very Trainor Christmas, was released on October 30, 2020.
 Trainor released her fifth major-label studio album, Takin' It Back, on October 21, 2022.
+Timeless, her sixth major-label studio album, was released on June 7, 2024.